 In September 2018, The Saint reported that students and locals were calling to reinstate out-of-hours GP services in St Andrews.

-The Fife Health and Social Care Partnership temporarily removed the services in April 2018 for three months, due to a shortage of doctors and nurses in the Fife area.
+The Fife Health and Social Care Partnership temporarily removed the services in April 2018 for three months, due to concerns for efficiency particularly at the St Andrews hospital.

 This time period was later extended until January, in which a vote was due to be held regarding out-of-hours services throughout Fife.